-When using Optimised Controller Consideration should be made when routing the cable between the control and heater.
+When using the SmartCom or Optimised Controller Consideration should be made when routing the cable between the control and heater.
 Avoiding where possible any existing cables and switch gear as any induced voltage may affect the operation of the sequential control box within the heater.